deanhmsra/milestone-project-1-pug/README.md

 I overall had fun with this project and learned a lot about creating a simple 2d game using canvas.

+How to play:
+Use the up and down arrows to move your pug up and down.
+Collect as many treats as possible and watch out for mushrooms!
+If you touch a mushroom then it's game over!

 # Resources
 Youtube video: https://www.youtube.com/watch?v=7JtLHJbm0kA&t=1968s
 images